mrzzy/tempo/README.md

 ### Models
-Bot detection is implemented using an anomaly detection model, we can determine if the keystrokes are from a human or bot.

 For 2-factor authentication, an autoencoder model (similar to Facenet[1]) will be used to produce a embedding for keystroke dynamic features.
 The embedding is compared to a reference to determine if the